ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/issues/issue22_add_list_all_and_post_endpoints.md

       in the expected directory.
 - [ ] In `UCSBOrganizationController.java` there is
       code for a `GET /api/UCSBOrganization/all` endpoint
-      that returns a JSON list of all subreddits in the database.
+      that returns a JSON list of all `UCSBOrganization`s in the database.
       (We sometimes call this an *index* action since it lists all items in the database.)
 - [ ] In `UCSBOrganizationController.java` there is